-In the last few days coming up to the elections on Friday, I am still very frustrated that there is still so much abstract rhetoric about the abortion issue in Ireland.
+In the last few days coming up to the elections on Friday (general election in February 2016), I am still very frustrated that there is still so much abstract speech, about the abortion issue in Ireland.

-What I object to most, is the Maud Flanders like people, trying to steer the conversation to quite a dark place.
+What I object to most, is the Maud Flanders like people, trying to steer the conversation to (for me) quite a dark place.

 Yesterday, I heard a woman spouting out her loaded statistics, about 693 babies with Down Syndrome, being aborted in Britain last year.

-Heartstrings are tugged and the conversation is derailed.
+Heartstrings are tugged and the conversation is manipulated.
 What can pro choice people say in these situations, without sounding absolutely heartless?

 Am I letting down people with disabilities?
 I think not!

 We cannot abort our way to a disability free world, but the existence that occurs after exiting the womb, is far more important than what happens inside it.

 For me its a fundamental issue, that speaks volumes about a persons mentality.
 If they are anti choice, they are almost certainly ideologically brainwashed.

 I remember someone saying to me, with their head held high and cheeks proudly puffed, how “pro-life” they were.
 I asked her for €50, as I was going out.
 She was “pro-life” right and I am living.
 I think you know how it ended!
 Her pious words were empty and meaningless.

 We are still exporting the problems brought by unwanted pregnancies, forcing thousands of Irish women every year, to go abroad to the UK.